Contributing

 Vogen uses a combination of unit tests, in-memory compilation tests, and snapshot tests.
 The snapshot tests are used to compare the output of the source generators to the expected output stored on disk.

-NOTE: If the change to the source generators expectedly changes the majority of the snapshot tests, then you can tell the snapshot runner to overwrite the expected files with the actual files that are generated.
+NOTE: If the change to the source generators expectedly changes a lot of the snapshot tests, then you can tell the snapshot runner to overwrite the expected files with the actual files that are generated.

-This will mean that there are potentially thousands of changed files that will end up in the commit, but it's expected and unavoidable.
+This will mean potentially thousands of changed files that will end up in the commit, but it's expected and unavoidable.

 How do I debug the source generator?